Wayne High School (Indiana)

 Public high school in Fort Wayne, Indiana, U.S.

 Wayne High School is a public high school in Fort Wayne Community Schools, located in the southern suburbs of Fort Wayne, Indiana, United States.

+History

+The school terminated two employees in March 2015 in separate incidents.
+One of these staffers was arrested after students made claims he had a threesome with them in his classroom.
+The teacher would later plead guilty to child seduction.